TL;DR

 - How it works: The business owns the policy and pays the premiums.
 If the key person is diagnosed with a specified critical illness, the policy pays a lump sum to the business.

 - How it works: Each business owner takes out a policy on the life of the others.
 These policies are usually placed in a business trust alongside a legal agreement (a cross-option agreement).
-If one partner becomes critically ill, the policy payout provides the funds for the remaining partners to buy their shares at a pre-agreed fair value.
+If one partner becomes critically ill, the policy claim payment provides the funds for the remaining partners to buy their shares at a pre-agreed fair value.

 Executive Income Protection This is an income protection policy owned and paid for by a limited company for a valued employee or director.

-- How it works: If the employee is unable to work due to illness or injury, the policy pays a monthly benefit to the company.
+How it works: If the employee is unable to work due to illness or injury, the policy pays a monthly benefit to the company.
 The company can then continue to pay the employee's salary through PAYE.

-- Benefits: This is a highly tax-efficient way to provide protection.
+Benefits: This is a highly tax-efficient way to provide protection.
 The premiums paid by the business are typically treated as an allowable business expense.

 Whole of Life Cover and Inheritance Tax Planning